aj-rom/twitter-clone/README.md

 # Twitter Clone
-Just a basic twitter clone.
+Just a basic twitter clone running on a Rails backend server using javascript fetch requests to manipulate and show data.

 ## Getting Started